The secondary ignition system consists of, everything between the ignition coil and the spark plug.

 Meanwhile, the electronic system, has an (ECM), controlling the opening and closing, of the primary circuit.
 As a result, this allowed you to, not have a distributor.
 In addition, these systems also, create a stronger spark.
 So, the distributorless ignition system, benefits from not having any moving parts.

 - Engine drag, because of the distributor’s bulkiness.

 - Timing adjustments.

-So, problems in the secondary circuit; could cause issues with the ignition.
-Furthermore, problems in the primary circuit or; the fuel injection system, could also affect the ignition.
-So, it is necessary to use an oscilloscope and a secondary pick-up probe; to confirm problems in the secondary circuit.
+So, problems in the secondary circuit, could cause issues with the ignition.
+In addition, any problems in the primary circuit or the fuel injection system, could also affect the ignition.
 Remember that the secondary circuit, has high-voltage current running through it.
-So, keep safety guidelines in mind when working with this.
+So, keep safety guidelines in mind, when working with this.